hobbit-project/hobbit-project.github.io/pages/docs/quick_guide.md

 folder: docs
 ---

-Make sure you've got all [requirements](/requirements.html) installed.
+1. Make sure you've got all [requirements](/requirements.html) installed.

-Clone the repository:
+1. Clone the repository:
 ```
 git clone https://github.com/hobbit-project/platform && cd platform
 ```

-Initialize Docker Swarm and create the necessary docker networks (the used subnets are 172.16.100.0/24, 172.16.101.0/24 and 172.16.102.0/24):
+1. Initialize Docker Swarm and create the necessary docker networks (the used subnets are `172.16.100.0/24`, `172.16.101.0/24` and `172.16.102.0/24`):
 ```
 docker swarm init
 make create-networks
 ```

-Start the platform:
+1. Start the platform:
 ```
 docker-compose up -d
 ```

-Initialize the Virtuoso storage:
+1. Initialize the Virtuoso storage:
 ```
 ./run-storage-init.sh
 ```

+That's it!

 After the platform startup, the following interfaces will be available for you:
 * [localhost:8080](http://localhost:8080/)